Left 4 Dead 2: Community mods

+Related media

 A proposed content package and tie-in for the 2012 horror film The Cabin in the Woods was in the works, but the project dissolved after the film's original production company, MGM, filed for bankruptcy.
 The film's director, Drew Goddard, commented on what the downloadable content would have included, stating: "The game was gonna be amazing.
 You were gonna be able to play in both the upstairs Cabin in the Woods world and the downstairs 'facility' world with all the monsters.
 Believe me, I HATE all video games based on movies, they always suck, but porting Cabin into Left For Dead felt like the right fit.
 It pains me that it didn't happen."
 Valve did allow the filmmakers to include the Left 4 Dead 2 bosses as monsters to populate some of the scenes in the film despite the failed project.

-On April 4, 2013 a Resident Evil 6 crossover DLC was released for the PC version.
+On April 4, 2013, a Resident Evil 6 crossover DLC was released for the PC version.
 It adds the main characters and two monsters from Left 4 Dead 2 to the PC-exclusive The Mercenaries: No Mercy mode in Resident Evil 6.
 Also three monsters from Resident Evil 6 are added as replacement skins to existing monsters on the PC version of Left 4 Dead 2.

 On August 20, 2015, an update for the game Zombie Army Trilogy was released, which imported the eight survivors from both Left 4 Dead games into ZAT.
 In 2021, the characters were added to the games sequel Zombie Army 4: Dead War.